caseygirlyn/caseygirlyn/README.md

 ## About me

-Over the past 14 years, I have been privileged to work in roles that allowed me to hone my skills in web development.
-I have successfully overseen numerous complex web development projects from inception to completion.
-I thrive in fast-paced environments where strategic thinking, collaboration, and adaptability are crucial.
-I take pride in my ability to align teams with the company's vision, manage project scopes and timelines, and ensure the delivery of high-quality solutions that exceed clients' expectations.
+For the past 15 years, I have had the privilege of working in roles that have refined my web development skills.
+I have successfully managed numerous complex web development projects from inception to completion.
+I excel in fast-paced environments that demand strategic thinking, collaboration, and adaptability.
+I take pride in my ability to align teams with the company's vision, manage project scopes and timelines, and deliver high-quality solutions.

 ## Technologies, Frameworks and Libraries